raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 Let's eliminate the second possibility.
 Given a recognizer that halts for some input, can we make it never halt?
 The answer in theory is **no**, because there are an infinite number of symbols that might be passed to a recognizer, and there is no way for our recognizers to encode an infinite number of transitions, one for each possible symbol.

-But in practice, we can say that given a recognizer `x`, and some alphabet `A`, we can return a version of `x` that never halts.
+But in practice, we can say that given a recognizer `x`, and some alphabet `A`, we can return a version of `x` that never halts, _provided that every symbol in the input belongs to `A`_.

-Our method is simply to create a state for `halted`, and make sure that every state the recognizer has--including the new `halted` state--has transitions to `halted` for any symbols not already consumed.
+Our method is simply to create a state for `halted`, and make sure that every state the recognizer has--including the new `halted` state--has transitions to `halted` for any symbols belonging to `A`, but not already consumed.

-For example, given the recognizer `EMPTY` and the alphabet `1234567890` (the numerals), we would transform:
+For example, given the recognizer `EMPTY` and the `A` consisting of teh symbols `1234567890` (the numerals), we would transform:

 <div class="mermaid">
   stateDiagram